Internal DLA on Sierpinski gasket graphs: IDLA on Sierpinski gasket graphs

 \subsection{The inner bound for the IDLA cluster}

 The proof of the inner bound in Theorem \ref{thm:idla-sierpinski-gasket}, is based on understanding the divisible sandpile model and its shape on $\SG$.
-This is done in \cite{sandpile-sg-huss-sava}, where the authors obtain the limit shape for the divisible sandpile cluster, by using a modified divisible sandpile process in waves, that behaves nicely due to the self-similarity of $\SG$.
 The divisible sandpile model was introduced in \cite{peres_levine_strong_spherical}, and it was also used on comb lattices as in \cite{idla-comb-huss-sava} in order to prove the shape result for the IDLA cluster.
-The next result is similar to \cite[Lemma 3]{lawler_bramson_griffeath}, but the proof is based on the divisible sandpile model and the odometer function on $\SG$, since no such fine estimates for the Green function and expected exit time from balls are available, like in the case of random walks on $\mathbb{Z}^d$.
+These two models (IDLA and divisible sandpile) share many properties even though IDLA is a probabilistic growth model based on random walks, while the other one is strictly deterministic.